Emily-Rose-K/flower-farm/README.md

 ### Nouns
 All the things that are things in my thing:
 - seeds (mvp)
-  - seeds are not saplings and seeds are not flowers. seeds are an item that the farmer can hold. seeds can be planted in dirt mounds by the farmer.
+  - seeds are not saplings and seeds are not flowers. seeds are an item that the farmer can hold. seeds can be planted in plops of dirt  by the farmer.
   - seed count
     - the farmer starts the game with five seeds.
   - planted seed